Plowman's

 Varieties None known.

 Function Tool checks were used to control access to tools.
 The worker would turn in the tool check in exchange for a tool.
 If the tool was not returned, management would know which employee had checked it out based on the number.
-I would appreciate from anyone who can add anything to the history of this piece.
+I would appreciate e-mail from anyone who can add anything to the history of this piece.

 Population Count Five specimens of this variety of metal check in collector hands are known to me.
 Recent sales include: